What is a nanny?

 A nanny is a professional carer who looks after children in the children’s own home.

-If you’re interested in nannies as a child care option, it’s important to find a nanny who’s right for your family.
+If you’re interested in a nanny as a child care option, it’s important to find a nanny who’s right for your family.
 You could start by asking other parents or your friends whether they know someone suitable.

 Employment contracts for nannies

 An employment contract sets out rights and responsibilities for you and your nanny during your nanny’s employment with you.
 It helps you and your nanny avoid or resolve future misunderstandings.

 The contract should cover pay and conditions – for example: